 This is an awesome experience if you love parkour and challenging yourself and the scenery is even more beautiful on this parallel trail than the official one next to it (marked in yellow).

 It is a bit dangerous so don’t do this if you’re not flexible or used to hopping rocks (and stay from the wet ones, they are slippery!).
+And please wear water shoes for this.

-Part 1: It begins in the parking area.
+1) It begins in the parking area:

 To reach spot 1, you first need to head back the parking lot that took you to Kaaterskill Falls.
 Once you are there, get in the car and drive back down the road.
 On it, you will cross another bridge (location 3 above).
 But your goal is to head to location 1 on 23A.